tushxxarr/CateringHub/README.md

 # CateringHub

-A web-based Catering Marketplace that connects catering businesses with customers to simplify food ordering for events, corporate functions, and personal gatherings.
-CateringHub enables merchants to showcase their menu, manage orders, and generate invoices while allowing customers to effortlessly browse and book catering services.
+A responsive web-based Catering Marketplace using Laravel, enabling corporate customers to order meals from catering vendors.
+The system includes vendor and customer portals with features such as registration, profile and menu management, order tracking, invoicing, and search filters based on location and food type.

 ## Application Overview